4 Business Improvements Every Contractor Can Make This SpringMarch 12, 2019

 Taking the time to market your business will help you stand out from your competitors.
 Here are some quick tips that will help you build your marketing strategy:

 Make sure that your website is up to date.

 Your website should be designed so that customers can easily find information about your business, including contact information.
 Keep addresses and phone numbers on the homepage to help prospects spot them right away.
-A website is an excellent place to explain the services that you provide, share your insurance information, and show off recent projects that your team has completed.
+A website is an excellent place to explain the services that you provide, share your insurance information, post customer testimonials, and show off recent projects that your team has completed.

 Update your Google My Business listing.

 Google My Business results appear when someone uses the search engine to find your business or companies in your industry.
 This listing includes basic contact information, hours of operation, and photos of your business.
 Customers can leave reviews for your business through Google as well, so make sure to read and respond to all reviews in a timely manner.
 (Yes, even the negative ones!
 This way, you can ask the customer how to make things right—and thank all customers for leaving feedback.)

 That’s right—social networking platforms like Facebook, Twitter, Instagram, LinkedIn, and even Snapchat can help you grow your business.
 Just as your website is a great place to show off projects, your social media profiles will help you do the same and reach a wider audience.
 If you’re new to social media, start with one platform like Facebook to get the hang of it.
 Facebook is also a good place to start your online marketing if you’re unable to create or update your website before business picks up for the season.

 2. Manage your staff with training on customer service basics

 In any season, your staff should follow best practices for customer service.
 These include answering and returning phone calls in a timely manner, addressing customer concerns during a bid, and communicating effectively throughout the project’s lifecycle.
 Customers want to know that their homes are in good hands.